Inside the Race to Build the World's First Commercial Octopus Farm

 The work suggested that the Japanese success was not a fluke, and by the 1990s, researchers in octopus-hungry Spain had also taken up aquaculture.
 In 2004, Iglesias announced arguably the largest advancement since Itami, when his lab in Spain also closed the lifecycle of Octopus vulgaris, this time with a survival rate of 31.5%.
 While more than triple Itami’s rate, it was still far from marketable.
 The animals were just too finicky.
 Even small fluctuations in temperature, dissolved oxygen levels or salinity—among a multitude of other factors—can be deadly (not to mention the cannibalism problem).
 And controlling these variables only gets more difficult at scale.
 But Rosas says that given enough resources, the challenges are surmountable.
 “With money,” he says, “in one year it could be solved.”

-One of Rosas’ crucial advantages is that he works Octopus maya, rather than the Octopus vulgaris.
+One of Rosas’ crucial advantages is that he works with Octopus maya, rather than the Octopus vulgaris.
 This species of octopus, endemic to the Yucatán, skips the paralarval stage and is born as essentially a miniature adult, making them significantly hardier.

 Regardless, raising octopuses—maya or otherwise—from egg to harvest turns out to be exceedingly difficult.